junxit/us-congress-bills-116/metadata.md

 - 2020-12-02 — Mr. Clay moved to suspend the rules and pass the bill, as amended.
 - 2020-12-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 343 - 41 (Roll no. 228). (text: CR H6037)
 - 2020-12-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 343 - 41 (Roll no. 228).(text: CR H6037)
+- 2020-12-03 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.